onejeuu/sc-file/README.md

 Designed for artworks creation and the like.

+You can use executable program from [Releases](https://github.com/onejeuu/sc-file/releases) page.

 > [!NOTE]
 > There is not and will not be encoding back into game formats.